darcylee/magic-vim/README.markdown

     vim +BundleInstall! +BundleClean +q
 ```

-### Fork me on GitHub

-I'm always happy to take pull requests from others.
-A good number of people are already [contributors] to [spf13-vim].
-Go ahead and fork me.

 # A highly optimized .vimrc config file

-![spf13-vimrc image][spf13-vimrc-img]

 The .vimrc file is suited to programming.
 It is extremely well organized and folds in sections.
 Each section is labeled and each option is commented.